Healing The Divides in Our Communities and Society One Conversation at a Time

 - What do you want – personally and universally?

 You are welcome to attend this event for free, and when you register you'll be given an option to give a financial contribution.
-Receiving financial support gives me the ability to continue offering this work to the world.
-You can give what you'd like, including $0.
-If it's your first time attending, you can give later if you wish, after you've had the experience.
+Giving financially supports my ability to continue offering this work to the world.
+If it's your first time attending, you can give later if you wish.

 John's work is based in the international work of Nonviolent Communication (NVC).
 For more information about John and the work see, https://johnkinyon.com.